 - Dosage: Crush fresh leaf and apply directly as a poultice.
 Change every 30-60 minutes.

-- Caution: Be absolutely sure you have the correct plant — broadleaf plantain is common throughout the Pacific Northwest, but I always cross-reference with a field guide.
+- Caution: Be absolutely sure you’ve got the right plant — broadleaf plantain is common throughout the Pacific Northwest, but I always cross-reference with a field guide.
 I harvest this species regularly along lowland trails in western Washington.

 - Uses: Calming, mild sleep support, stress relief.